-A CHECK OIL LEVEL message will appear when the engine oil is approximately a quart low.
+If you have the Driver Information Center (DIC), a CHECK OIL LEVEL message will appear when the engine oil is approximately 1 quart (1 L) low.
 If the message is displayed, check the dipstick level and add oil as needed.
 It's a good idea to check your engine oil every time you get fuel.
 In order to get an accurate reading, the oil must be warm and the vehicle must be on level ground.